Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 Get the current settings of a subreddit.

-In the API, this returns the current settings of the subreddit as used by `POST /api/site_admin`.
+In the API, this returns the current settings of the subreddit.
+It can be used in `POST /api/site_admin`.

 Example output structure::